What military support has the UK supplied to Ukraine since the start of the war?

-The UK has been the second largest provider of military aid to Ukraine since Russia’s invasion of the country began in February 2022, second only to the US.
+The UK has been a firm ally of Ukraine since Russia’s invasion of the country began in February 2022 – providing the second largest amount of military aid to the country after the US.

 Tensions in the conflict have escalated again this week, with Moscow launching a missile attack on the Ukrainian capital of Kyiv on Monday after what Russian President Vladimir Putin claimed was a “terrorist attack” on a bridge linking Russia with annexed Crimea.